 The smart operators manage their time, supply chain and quality assurance.
 This can positively impact on the reputation of their company and therefore attractiveness to potential customers.
 A great reputation means a greater slice of the pie.
 The value of your brand is determined by whether or not you keep your promise to your customer.
 It’s about what you deliver and how you deliver it.

 Across New Zealand, about 75,000 to 80,000 plus building consents are issued annually.
 Most of this work is carried out by small to medium-sized businesses which make up about 90% of the construction firms.
 Research by BRANZ (2010), Davis (2007) and the Productivity Commission (2011) indicates that productivity in the construction industry is low, with the need for better project management.
-The high level of re-work (31%) in residential building is a serious problem.
+The high level of re-work (31%) in residential building work is a serious problem impacting on productivity.
 The message was clear – we need to get it right the first time.
-Think of it this way, if you take the time to get it right, you create time and therefore the opportunity to take on more projects per annum.
+Think of it this way, if you take the time to get it right, you free up time to take on more projects per annum.

 Project Information Memorandum